-With clocks going back and winter already making itself felt, now’s the time to winter-proof your home.
+When clocks go back and winter starts to make itself felt, it's time to winter-proof your home.

 The cold, rain and wind can do some serious damage to your home, so it could end up costing you a small fortune in repairs.

 Here are a number of easy ways to make sure your home is fighting fit over the cold winter months.